iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 - encoding a y-coordinate as y + p
 - encoding a curve point (0,y) with the sign bit set to 1

 In contrast to RFC 8032, it is _not_ required that the encodings of A and R are canonical.
-As long as the corresponding (x,y) is a valid curve point, any of such edge cases will be accepted.<br> In this context, it is also required that during validation the actual provided encodings of A and R must be used as input to the hash function H instead of their canoncial – and potentially different – representation.
-This prevents malleability of A and R even for these edge cases.
+As long as the corresponding (x,y) is a valid curve point, any of such edge cases will be accepted.

 ## Validation